 Are you having issues with Chromebooks not restarting after major version updates?

 Great news, there is a new setting under Chrome updates.
 Set that option to Force relaunch after a period.
 Try setting the period to an hour or two.
 If students are testing then it won’t interrupt them but will force the restart between 2am – 4am every time!
 This is what students will see:

 Just remember, that Chromebook needs to be at Version 83 or higher to work.
 Talk about a time saver next year!

-One the Device is enrolled, check that Chrome Device Management>Device Settings>System info on sign-in screen is set to Allow users to display system information at the sign-in screen by pressing Alt+V – this will give you the serial number if you can’t read it on the device as well.
+Once the device is enrolled, check that Chrome Device Management>Device Settings>System info on sign-in screen is set to Allow users to display system information at the sign-in screen by pressing Alt+V – this will give you the serial number if you can’t read it on the device as well.

 These are just a few tips to speed up enrollment, make remote learning on Chromebooks easier, and reduce your time spent on issues.
-Now, let’s hit the beach or connect with the Regional Account Manager in your region to learn more and/or get information on support.
+Now, let’s hit the beach or connect with the account manager in your region to learn more and/or get information on support.

 Google for Education Training Consultant